BloomTechBackend/Amazon-Kindle-Publishing-Service/README.md

+## Explaining commit messages:
+MT1:
+- Create class and sequence diagrams (inside resources file).
+- Implement soft-delete feature.
+We don’t want to lose previous versions of the book that we have sold to customers.
+Instead, we’ll mark the current version as inactive so that it can never be returned by the GetBook operation, essentially deleted.

 ## The Problem: Amazon Kindle Publishing

 The Amazon Kindle store provides millions of ebooks to our customers.
 The process of publishing an